 The Paradox of Conspiracy Theories

 Science provides necessity, but at the same time, it is science that has produced the world of contingency.
-Conspiracy theories thrive within this paradox.
+Unwarranted conspiracy theories thrive within this paradox.
 Already in the narrative of Adam and Eve, the loss of unity and scientific fragmentation is attributed to the biblical temptation to eat from the tree of science.
 Eating from the tree meant to obtain knowledge about good and evil and thus indicates a shift away from unity towards particularities.
 The temptation proposes an image of science and knowledge as fragmenting forces, as opposed to uniting theological systems.
 From the beginning, knowledge and science were linked to contingency insofar as scientific knowledge always signifies awareness of multiplicity, that is, of the distinctively contingent character of things.

-The main problem with conspiracy theories is that they want to overcome contingencies through assumptions that are entirely random.
+The main problem with unwarranted conspiracy theories is that they want to overcome contingencies through assumptions that are entirely random.
 They do not adopt an organic view of science capable of delivering macro principles about, for example, the benefits of vaccinations, but instead embrace precisely the (in their eyes) “negative” view of science that is reflected in the biblical narrative about temptation.
 To the tree of science, they do not oppose, for instance, God’s unity but rather their own tree of pseudo-science, which “eliminates” contingencies by conjuring up fake necessities.

 Coincidence and Survival